Non-Discrimination

 - Information written in other languages.

-- [Name, title, and contact information for the grievance officer].
+- Director of Nursing, Taylor Sutherland 847 382 079.
 You can also file a civil rights complaint with the U.S. Department of Health and Human Services, Office for Civil Rights:

 Additional Resources